lisp-mirror/poslin/README.txt

    Known problems

 1. INSTALLATION
-   You need asdf and either quicklisp or alexandria and osicat to run poslin.
-Put the poslin sources into a directory where asdf can find them.
-Set the environment variable POSLIN_HOME to "[source-dir]/poslin/" where [source-dir] is the path of the source directory.
-This is necessary so poslin can find it's standard library and load it.
+   You need quicklisp installed.
+Put the poslin folder somewhere where quicklisp will be able to find it, then load it in your preferred Common Lisp REPL via
+   (ql:quickload "poslin")

 2. USAGE
-   Start your Common Lisp REPL, load poslin and enter the poslin package.
+   Start your Common Lisp REPL and load poslin.

    You can either run poslin in a REPL or feed a defined poslin environment a list of commands.

    To run the REPL just run
-   > (poslin-repl)
+   > (poslin:repl)
    If poslin has been set up right you will see the following:
    [ROOT:]
    >